 And Rouhani was quoted by his country's official news agency as saying he would accept any Syrian president elected by the people — without expressing unqualified support for the embattled Bashar Assad.

 "Whoever Syrian citizens vote for to rule their country, we'll agree with it," Rouhani was quoted as telling commanders of the powerful Revolutionary Guard.

 Experts say Rouhani's softer approach apparently has the support of Supreme Leader Ayatollah Ali Khamenei.

 On Monday, the new president said the Revolutionary Guards — who report to Khamenei and have been accused of backing hard-liners — should stay out of politics.
 The next day, Khamenei was quoted on state TV as saying, "It is not necessary for the Guards to have activities in the political field."

 Khamenei also spoke about the need for "flexibility.”

 "I agree with what I years ago called heroic flexibility, because this is sometimes a very good and necessary move but with sticking to a basic condition," he was quoted as saying by the ISNA news agency.

 "Sometimes a wrestler shows flexibility for technical reasons, but he doesn't forget who his opponent is and what his real goal is."

-Earlier this week, a spokeswoman for the foreign ministry, Marzieh Afkham, criticized the tone of Obama's letter to Rouhani.
+After confirming Rouhani's letter exchange with Washington, a spokeswoman for the foreign ministry, Marzieh Afkham, criticized the tone of Obama's.